AnkitXP/PDF-Insight/README.md

 2. Open your web browser and navigate to the provided local URL (usually `http://localhost:8501`)

-3. Upload PDF documents using the sidebar
+3. Upload one or more PDF documents using the sidebar

 4. Start chatting with the AI about the content of your uploaded documents